Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - After the Time Skip in Endgame, she and Tony are now married and have a child.

 - The Reliable One: To Tony.
 He wouldn't ask just anyone to remove the prototype arc reactor and slot in the new one.

-- Screw This, I'm Outta Here!: She almost does this twice, in the first movie when she discovers Tony is risking his life as Iron Man and in the sequel after the pressure of running the company and having to deal with Tony's erratic and irresponsible behaviour become too much.
-She doesn't go through with it.
+- Screw This, I'm Outta Here!: She almost does this twice, in the first movie when she discovers Tony is risking his life as Iron Man and in the sequel after the pressure of running the company and having to deal with Tony's erratic and irresponsible behavior become too much.
+She doesn't go through with it, though.

 - Servile Snarker: She's an expert at the Passive-Aggressive Kombat and Stealth Insults.
 She never loses her sweet smile or polite demeanor during the following:Pepper Potts: I have your clothes here; they've been dry cleaned and pressed.
 And there's a car waiting for you outside that will take you anywhere you'd like to go.